Statutory Deductions For Employers Kenya | Accounting Firm

 Pay as You Earn (PAYE)

 This is a method for collecting taxes from both domestic and foreign workers.
-The PAYE must be deducted by the employer and remitted to the KRA, typically before or on the ninth of the succeeding month; it is only applicable to people earning Ksh 24000 and above.
+The PAYE must be deducted by the employer and remitted to the Kenya Revenue Authority, typically on or before the 9th day of the following month; any person who pays emoluments to an employee(s) is required to register for the PAYE obligation.
+It is only applicable to people earning Ksh.
+24,000 and above per month.
 However, some incomes are not subject to PAYE, such as;

 • Medical coverage provided by an employer,